Why Proof-of-Work is a Flawed and Outdated Crypto Consensus Mechanism

 The unsustainable nature of PoW’s energy consumption is a significant problem.
 As the energy consumption associated with mining continues to grow, it will become increasingly difficult to sustain the network.
 The cost of energy required to mine new blocks may eventually outweigh the value of the rewards earned by miners.

-See also Understanding Market Timing in Cryptocurrency Trading
+See also The Role of Market Sentiment in Crypto Trading

 Additionally, the environmental impact of PoW mining is a growing concern.
 The negative impact of carbon emissions on the environment is well-documented, and the energy consumption associated with PoW mining contributes to this problem.
 The unsustainable nature of PoW’s energy consumption makes it a flawed and outdated consensus mechanism that needs to be replaced with more sustainable alternatives.